In this guide

 - it is a repeat offence.

-If a nurse or midwife has been convicted of a drink-driving offence, decision makers should consider whether we need to explore any underlying alcohol issues that indicate the nurse or midwife’s fitness to practise is impaired because of their health.
+If a nurse, midwife or nursing associate has been convicted of a drink-driving offence, decision makers should consider whether we need to explore any underlying alcohol issues that indicate the nurse, midwife or nursing associate’s fitness to practise is impaired because of their health.

-In such cases the nurse or midwife’s employer, general practitioner or occupational health department should be contacted for additional information.
+In such cases the nurse, midwife or nursing associate’s employer, general practitioner or occupational health department should be contacted for additional information.

 Conditional discharges, absolute discharges and admonitionsBack to top

-We can't argue that the nurse or midwife’s fitness to practise is impaired by reason of that conviction if a nurse or midwife has received the following:
+We can't argue that the nurse, midwife or nursing associate’s fitness to practise is impaired by reason of that conviction if a nurse, midwife or nursing associate has received the following:

 - a conditional discharge